Brian Easton (footballer): St Johnstone

 On 8 July 2013, Easton signed a one-year contract with St Johnstone after being released by Dundee.
 After the move, he vowed to work his way into the first team.

 Easton made his debut, playing in left midfield, in a 0–0 draw against Kilmarnock, where he make his first start before coming off in the second half.
 Easton established himself in the left back position.
 In late-December 2013, he sustained a hamstring injury during a match against Dundee United and was out for a few weeks.
 Having made sixteen appearances so far, it was announced that Easton, along with Tam Scobbie, had signed a new contract extension to run to the end of the 2014–15 season.
 Easton made his return from injury on 29 March 2014, in a 1–1 draw against Partick Thistle.

 In the Scottish Cup Final, Easton started as a left-back when St Johnstone beat Dundee United 2–0 to win the Scottish Cup for the first time in their 130-year history.

 Easton was injured in December 2017, and did not return to action until playing in reserve team games in February 2019.

 Return to Hamilton

 In May 2019 he returned to first club Hamilton Academical, signing a one-and-a-half-year contract extension on 13 January 2020 after a successful first six months back at the club.
+Easton left Hamilton in June 2023, after the club had been relegated to League One.

+East Fife

+Easton signed a one-year contract with East Fife during the 2023 close season.